 "A UNIQUE PRODUCT DESERVES A UNIQUE COMMUNICATION STRATEGY"

-Moncler's communication strategy is innovative and unconventional, and conveys the product's uniqueness and the Brand's values in a highly distinctive manner.
+Moncler's communication strategy is both innovative and non-conventional.
+It always conveys the product's uniqueness and the Brand's values in a highly distinctive and unequivocal way, using all available channels.

 STRATEGY